nathany/ferris-mark-vk/PROMPTS.md

 - **Panic behavior**: `abort` for smaller binaries
 - **Purpose**: Benchmarking, production

+> I think that the VALIDATION_ENABLED logging may be a little inaccurate?
+When it says "Validation layers: Disabled (Release)", are we sure the validation layers are disabled?
+Or are they still enabled because I have them enabled in vkconfig?

+✅ Validation Layer Reality Check**
+- **Our app control**: We can choose whether to request validation layers
+- **vkconfig override**: Can force validation layers on ANY Vulkan app
+- **End user systems**: Won't have vkconfig, so validation layers won't run

 ---

 > Please upgrade this project to Rust 2024.
 This will require a lot of changes to how we're using unsafe.